ScottAlt-NSU/TypeRacer-bot-PoC/README.md

 2. Manually adjust speed, or leave automatic.
 3. When running on auto speed, it will detect the speed that is displayed as the accounts average when logging in, and then apply a 15% increase to avoid detection.
 4. Keep running the script and the speed will slowly start to increase in small increments.

+Finally, I  know that similar bots have been built before.
+This project was undertaken in an effort to show how AI can be used to bypass captcha.